sethtrei/Team1-Fixed-By-Team3/README.md

 ### move()
 move() attempts to move Pacman to the first valid move if there are any valid moves.
 It is tested by creating an instance of Pacman, then using move(), and then checking to see if it moved with getLoc().

+### is_ghost_in_range()
+This function simply checks every space adjacent to (not including diagonals), to see if any of those spaces contain a ghost.
+If they do, the function returns true, otherwise it returns false.

 ## Ghost Class

 ### move()